top of page

 The Original One-Percenters

-The Civil War had barely ended when a new kind of war began - the battle to build the biggest fortune.
-And trust me, these guys weren't messing around.
-These industrial titans amassed fortunes that were staggering.
-But, this wasn't just about personal wealth; it was about controlling the very foundations of American industry.
+The Civil War had barely ended when a new kind of war began — the battle to build the biggest fortune.
+These industrial titans didn't just get rich; they redefined what wealth meant in America, and none of them did it by playing nice.

 Titans of Industry.png